-How Donald Trump's Presidency Changed 'Designated Survivor' Season 1 Completely
+How Donald Trump Is Responsible For 'Designated Survivor' Rewriting Its Season 1 Finale

 A president who is being investigated by the FBI about his ties to Russia spends his nights going on Twitter rampages about the world's most dangerous dictators, blames a hurricane-stricken island for blowing the budget, and blocks his detractors on social media, while spewing hate about pretty much everyone.
 Sound like the plot for a political TV drama, or real life?
 Surprisingly (or maybe not so much these days), it's the latter, and in 2017, truth really is stranger than fiction.
 So how is an actual political TV drama supposed to remain entertaining when the news is so unbelievable itself?
 For Designated Survivor, which started its second season Sept.
 27, some last minute re-writes are necessary when reality and fiction begin to overlap.
 Designated Survivor even had to change the Season 1 finale because it was just too similar to real life events.